tom-seddon/b2/doc/Overview.md

 to note though is that delete handling is not as useful as with text output because 127 chars are stripped from the output unless explicitly sent using VDU 1.

+## Serial

+There is some basic emulation of the serial hardware, and the emulated BBC will act mostly as if there's nothing connected to its serial port.
+This is a work in progress and will improve.

+## Tape

+Tapes are not currently supported.
+Apologies.